 Here are four recommendations for certainly some of the best multisport watches in 2020.

-1. Garmin Fenix 6X Pro Multisport GPS Watch
+1. Garmin Fenix 7X Multisport GPS Watch

-The Garmin Fenix 6X Pro Multisport GPS watch is great for using every day during intense workouts as well as being reliable for navigating the wilderness.
+The Fenix 7 range is a nice advance on the 6 series, with more features, a touchscreen, and a longer battery life.
+Specifically, the Garmin Fenix 7X Multisport GPS watch is great for using every day during intense workouts as well as being reliable for navigating the wilderness.
 If you’re able to, it can dive with you up to 100m, which is seriously impressive.

-The Fenix 5 certainly offers everything – GPS tracking for pace, time-keeping and distance.
+The Fenix 7X certainly offers everything – GPS tracking for pace, time-keeping and distance.
 It has smartwatch capabilities like heart rate monitoring, sleep tracking, step count and advanced navigation.
-Furthermore, the addition of an optical heart rate tracker, a thermometer and a barometric altimeter, there’s really nothing it can’t tell you.
+Furthermore, with the addition of an optical heart rate tracker, a thermometer and a barometric altimeter, there’s really nothing it can’t tell you.

 Advantages